BEAT X: Celebrating 10 Years of Building Equality in Architecture!

 Location: Picaroons General Store, 32 Canterbury Street, Saint John, NB

-SAINT JOHN, Monday, May 28, 2018 - The official launch of Building Equality in Architecture Atlantic (BEA Atlantic) will be held at Picaroons General Store on Thursday, May 31st from 5:00 PM – 7:00 PM in partnership with Building Equality in Architecture Toronto (BEAT).
-Titled “Women of the Round Table,” this inaugural networking social and celebration invites friends, partners, allies, and colleagues to attend in support of this exciting initiative and share ideas on how on to propel the project forward in Atlantic Canada.
+SAINT JOHN, Monday, May 28, 2018 - The official launch of Building Equality in Architecture Atlantic (BEA Atlantic) was held at Picaroons General Store on Thursday, May 31st from 5:00 PM – 7:00 PM in partnership with Building Equality in Architecture Toronto (BEAT).
+Titled “Women of the Round Table,” this inaugural networking social and celebration invited friends, partners, allies, and colleagues to attend in support of this exciting initiative and share ideas on how on to propel the project forward in Atlantic Canada.
 The keystone of BEA Atlantic is leveraging opportunities for women, men, students and practitioners to engage with women leaders and mentors in our profession; creating connectivity with and visibility of women led design excellence across eastern Canada.
-To capture this momentous occasion, a photographer will be on hand to take a group photo of all women in attendance at 6:00pm - sharp.
-Introductory words of welcome will be given by collaborator and BEAT Managing Director Camille Mitchell, as well as award winning architects, and BEAT advisors Bridget Shim – principal architect and co-founder of Shim Sutcliffe Architects - and Shirley Blumberg – founding partner at KPMB Architects.
+Introductory words of welcome was given by collaborator and BEAT Managing Director Camille Mitchell, as well as award winning architects, and BEAT advisors Bridget Shim – principal architect and co-founder of Shim Sutcliffe Architects - and Shirley Blumberg – founding partner at KPMB Architects.

 For inquiries, please contact Monica Adair or Melissa Wakefield.